iKebab897/Lua-tests/README.md

 # Lua-tests
- my personal Lua test that i use to learn to code
+ my personal Lua tests that i use to learn to code